zeek/spicy/doc/host-applications.rst

     Internally, Spicy is a layer on top of an intermediary framework called HILTI.
-It is the HILTI runtime library that implements most of the functionality we'll look at in this section, so you'll see quite a bit of HILTI-side functionality.
+It is the HILTI runtime library that implements most of the functionality which we'll look at in this section, so you'll see quite a bit of HILTI-side functionality.
 Spicy comes with a small additional runtime library of its own that adds anythings that's specific to the parsers it generates.

 .. note::

-    The API for host applications is still in flux, and some parts aren't the prettiest yet.
-Specifics of this may change in future versions of HILTI/Spicy.
+    The API for host applications isn't considered stable at this time and specifics may change in future versions of HILTI/Spicy without any migration/deprecation process.

 .. _host_applications_specific: